-I’m in Halifax, Nova Scotia, Canada this week to moderate six sessions at Economist Impact's World Ocean Tech and Innovation Summit.
-We will also be announcing the winners of the World Ocean Initiative’s Ocean Changemakers Challenge.
+I was in Halifax, Canada to moderate seven sessions at Economist Impact's World Ocean Tech and Innovation Summit, including sessions on blue economy resilience, innovation alliances, changes in the Arctic, blue carbon to mitigate climate change, and big data and predictive analytics.
+We also announced the winners of the World Ocean Initiative’s Ocean Changemakers Challenge.

 World Maritime Day is celebrated in September to focus attention on the importance of shipping and other maritime activities.
 It provides an opportunity to reflect on how the shipping industry can play a critical role in leveraging ‘greener’ innovations towards solving decarbonisation challenges.